 How you do it: You know the barbell benchpress.
 You lay down on a bench, place the weighted barbell over your chest and you push straight up into the air and then let it fall back down into position in a controlled manner.

-What does it do: Barbell bench presses work out your pectoralis major as well as your triceps, deltoids, and traps.
+What does it do: Several sets of barbell bench presses work out your pectoralis major as well as your triceps, deltoids, and traps.

 How you do it: The dumbbell bench press is done just like the barbell one, only you have a dumbbell in each arm instead.
 Remember, like many exercises, the slower you do the lift, the more you’re working those muscles.